-It's impossible to watch the trailer for Valerian and the City of a Thousand Planets and not compare it to The Fifth Element.
+It's impossible to watch the trailer for VALERIAN AND THE CITY OF A THOUSAND PLANETS and not compare it to THE FIFTH ELEMENT.
 After all, both are based on the same series of French science fiction comics, Valérian and Laureline.
 From the color palette interspersed with lurid splashes of neon orange to ass-kicking female protagonists, both films are an ode to Luc Besson's love of the 1960s space opera.

-Valerian and the City of a Thousand Planets is The Fifth Element that director Luc Besson wanted to make in 1997.
+VALERIAN AND THE CITY OF A THOUSAND PLANETS is THE FIFTH ELEMENT that director Luc Besson wanted to make in 1997.
 While the latter has become a cult classic, his original vision was admittedly limited by the VFX technology of the '90s.
 Now, 20 years later, Besson is once again unleashing the full power of his signature style on the cinematic sci-fi world.

 The two films have more in common than you might think.
 There are multiple commonalities between the storylines, their worlds, even the characters.
 Could there be more to the two films' connection than just the source material?
 Could Valerian be the exact same world Besson introduced us to back in 1997?
-With The Fifth Element set in the 23rd century, and Valerian 500 years later, it's not entirely inconceivable.
+With THE FIFTH ELEMENT set in the 23rd century, and Valerian 500 years later, it's not entirely inconceivable.

-Valerian already looks set to be a stunning sci-fi epic, but the possibility of it being part of The Fifth Element universe — or better yet, a sequel — would take its impact to the next level.
+Valerian already looks set to be a stunning sci-fi epic, but the possibility of it being part of THE FIFTH ELEMENT universe — or better yet, a sequel — would take its impact to the next level.
 Let's delve into the striking similarities so you can decide for yourself.

 A Familiar Scene

-Besson promises Valerian and the City of a Thousand Planets will contain hundreds of alien species, though some of them look a lot like the few that were featured in The Fifth Element.
+Besson promises VALERIAN AND THE CITY OF A THOUSAND PLANETS will contain hundreds of alien species, though some of them look a lot like the few that were featured in THE FIFTH ELEMENT.
 We wonder if they're related species.

-They also appear to be big fans of the Korben Dallas look, with elements of his own style reflected in outfits worn by both our protagonists:
+For example, Laureline and Valerian's spacesuits bear a striking resemblance to the protective armor of the Mondoshawans.
+They also appear to be big fans of the Korben Dallas look, with elements of his own style reflected in outfits worn by both our protagonists.

+Undoubtedly the most obvious ode to Gaultier's raunchy cut-out dresses worn by THE FIFTH ELEMENT flight attendants is Rihanna's sexy nurse outfit in Valerian.
+Both looks feature bodycon skirts with the same bustier cut, accessorized with pillbox hats and a bob 'do.
 But there's one interesting detail in Rihanna's outfit that may be hinting at something deeper — the curved slit in the dress just below her navel, outlined in red.
-It's the same place where Korben Dallas cut open the Diva Plavalaguna in order to retrieve the stones in The Fifth Element.
+It's the same place where Korben Dallas cut open the Diva Plavalaguna in order to retrieve the stones in THE FIFTH ELEMENT.
 It may be a nod to Besson's first sci-fi endeavor — or it might just be Rihanna's character honoring a historical figure who played an important role in saving her world some 300 years earlier.

 A Classic Tale